Dexter Jackson (safety)

 Dexter Lamar Jackson (born July 28, 1977) is an American former professional football player who was a safety in the National Football League (NFL).
 He was selected by the Tampa Bay Buccaneers in the fourth round of the 1999 NFL draft.
 He played college football at Florida State.

-Jackson won a Super Bowl with the Buccaneers in Super Bowl XXXVII; he was also named Super Bowl MVP.
+Jackson won Super Bowl XXXVII with the Buccaneers and was named the game's MVP.
 Jackson also played for the Arizona Cardinals and Cincinnati Bengals.

 College career

 Jackson attended Florida State University and was a Human Science Major and a letterman in football.
 In football, he was named as an All-Atlantic Coast Conference as a junior, and he finished his college football career with 194 tackles, 7 interceptions, 16 passes defensed, one forced fumble, one fumble recovery, and blocked four field goals.